Paraspeak Labs logo

 Paraspeak Labs

-An AI-powered assistive device focused on dysarthric speech recognition.
+An AI-powered assistive device focused on impaired speech recognition.
 Designed to be radically affordable, simple, and accurate — so that more people can be heard.

 Paraspeak device